International Criminal Law and Procedure

 Master in Social Sciences in Laws (cand.soc.)

-- Apply legal analysis to concrete real-life problems arising in the field of ICL;
+- Apply legal analysis to address concrete, real-life issues arising in the field of international criminal law;

-- Present and critically assess arguments relevant to the subject matter of the course;
+- Critically evaluate legal arguments and scholarly perspectives relevant to the subject matter of the course;

-- Evaluate alternatives and develop reasoned theoretical and practical options for the application of international criminal law and procedure.
+- Reflect on and problematize emerging theoretical and practical challenges confronting the field of international criminal law and procedure.

 Student presentations, in-class discussions and in-class documentary viewings.